 <img src="https://ws.zoominfo.com/pixel/nNZHHsNQlt78PDGCs7PY" width="1" height="1" style="display: none;">

-HR analytics allows you to take a data-driven approach to workforce management.
+HR analytics helps you to take a data-driven approach to workforce management.
 By capturing employee data and using it to report on trends in areas such as hiring, pay, and employee development, you can identify opportunities to create programs that support your employees and drive positive outcomes for their performance and engagement.

 Chapter 1